BPC-157

 Integrated Multi-Pathway Research Interest

-This integrated profile distinguishes it from more selective research tools and explains its continued use in exploratory and hypothesis-generating studies.
+Its broad research profile distinguishes it from more narrowly targeted experimental compounds and contributes to its continued use in hypothesis-generating and pathway-characterization studies.

 Feature